 Even where Uber continues to operate, it is often hardly more competitive than traditional taxis.
 This is because its signature UberPOP service (which relies on drivers without professional licenses) has been banned as far and wide as Germany, France, Spain, and Belgium.
 These areas are now served only by UberBlack, which uses commercially licensed drivers and, therefore, cannot offer the same low rates.

 Uber is also being assailed on the supply side.
-In the UK, Transport for London is considering awarding the company a five-year operating license.
+In the UK, Transport for London (the official body responsible for the transport system in Greater London) is considering to award the company a five-year operating license.
 However, Uber drivers are petitioning authorities only to grant the license if Uber guarantees typical employee benefits, such as minimum wage, paid holidays, and sick leave.
 Last October, a UK employment tribunal ruled Uber drivers are not self-employed, as the company had always claimed.
 Uber has, so far, avoided changing its business model, because it has the right to appeal the decision in September.

 The ‘sharing’ vs. the ‘collaborative’ economy

-However, traditional sharing platforms still exist.
+More traditional sharing platforms do still exist.
 Take Couchsurfing.com.
 It was founded in 2004 (four years before Airbnb), and it remains free to use – although a paid version is available.
-The company emphasises the social aspect of what it does.
+This is because the company emphasises the social aspect of what it does.
 It’s not just about finding a cheap place to stay in a foreign city.
-It’s about meeting new people and experiencing your travels with them.
+It’s about meeting new people and experiencing your travels together with them.
 When you browse the listings, you will notice the pictures are predominantly of the hosts, rather than their homes.

 Another example is Blablacar, which allows drivers to offer rides to passengers in exchange for money.
 The amounts drivers charge is usually modest, often covering little more than the passengers’ share of the fuel price.
+It’s more about meeting new people and not having to spend hours on the road alone than about making money.
 The service is especially popular in countries like Germany, where train travel can be prohibitively expensive.

-Even a seemingly innocuous platform, such as Blablacar, can be accused of unfair competition by market incumbents.
-The Spanish Confederation for Bus (Cofebus) Transport brought the case against the company, which entered the Spanish market in 2010.
-It has since become popular.
+However, even a platform as seemingly innocuous as Blablacar can be accused of unfair competition.
+The Spanish Confederation for Bus Transport (Cofebus) recently brought the case against Blablacar, which entered the Spanish market in 2010.
 Confebus claimed Blablacar was a transport company because it offers ride-sharing services.
 The court disagreed.
 It argued Blablacar is an information society service: a “social network that brings drivers and passengers together to share costs.”

-In contrast to Uber, Couchsurfing and Blablacar function as genuine intermediaries.
+In contrast to Uber, Couchsurfing and Blablacar function only as intermediaries.
 They exist solely to facilitate private transactions between their users.
-In doing so, they may provide auxiliary services (e.g., payment facilitation, identity verification, insurance), which are legally acceptable and desirable from a consumer standpoint.
-Both ride sharing and couch surfing would exist, even without these platforms – albeit less organised and on a smaller scale.
-The absence of dependence ultimately distinguishes the ‘sharing’ from the ‘collaborative’ economy.
+In doing so, they may provide auxiliary services (e.g., payment facilitation, identity verification, insurance), which are legally permissible and also desirable from a consumer standpoint.
+Both ride sharing and couch surfing would exist even without these platforms – albeit less organised and on a smaller scale.
+It is the absence of dependence which ultimately distinguishes the ‘sharing’ from the ‘collaborative’ economy.

 (Cover photo courtesy of George Alexander Ishida Newman. © 2016.
 Some rights reserved.)